banzathedev/stock-trader/README.md

 then will appear on the terminal "App running at:
   - Local:   http://localhost:8080/
   - Network: http://192.168.0.19:8080/"
-Step 5: copy the sentence fowrd "local:", probaly will be " http://localhost:8080/" Step 6: Paste in your browser and have fun or not jk :3
+Step 5: copy the sentence forward "local:", probaly will be " http://localhost:8080/" Step 6: Paste in your browser and have fun or not jk :3

 ```